Lukypie/resolve-linux-amd/README.md

 # Warning - Highly experimental packages, use those at your own risks.

-Read the Wiki instead to know how it's done. https://github.com/Lukypie/resolve-linux-amd/wiki
+Read the Wiki instead to know how to install the support. https://github.com/Lukypie/resolve-linux-amd/wiki

+## Todo List
+- [ ] Possibily fix all the eventual problems with the preiinst/postrm scripts if they break the Debian packaging reference
+- [ ] Possibily fix all the eventual apt issues and conflicts when the packages are removed/installed/upgraded, I don't know if I already covered all the cases in my scripts.